ehlesp/smallab-k8s-pve-guide/G006 - Host configuration 04 ~ Removing Proxmox's subscription warning.md

 ## Final note

 This fix is known to work on any version starting from Proxmox VE **5.1** up to **8.4.z**.
-Bear also in mind that later Proxmox VE updates will undo this change and restore the warning, forcing your to apply this modification again.
+Bear also in mind that later Proxmox VE updates may undo this change and restore the warning, forcing your to apply this modification again.

 ## Relevant system paths